 Carol is a nationally-recognized media lawyer routinely sought after as a speaker on media issues at national and statewide conferences.
 She practices at the trial and appellate levels, handling litigation concerning defamation and privacy, public records, open meetings, reporter subpoenas, court access and technology in the courtroom.
 She often leads statewide advocacy efforts on media issues, most recently involving access to Florida courts and Florida’s anti-SLAPP law.
 Carol regularly renders pre-and post-publication advice on investigative news stories.
 She handles issues concerning newsgathering and technology – including smartphones, social media and drones.
 Carol has litigated many cases resulting in published opinions.
 In addition to media law, Carol is experienced in marketing law, web law and intellectual property matters.
 She manages trademark portfolios, policing programs and litigation for sophisticated corporations.
 Carol is a partner in TLo’s Tampa office.

-Carol serves on the board of trustees for the First Amendment Foundation.
+Carol is the Board of Trustees Chair for the First Amendment Foundation.
 She is a former board member of the Junior League of Tampa, former vice-chair of the Media Law Committee of The Florida Bar and co-chaired the Women in Communications Law Subcommittee of the ABA Forum on Communications Law.
 She has litigated capital habeas cases with other lawyers in the firm.
 Carol also serves as the Program Coordinator for End 68 Hours of Hunger – Tampa, a charity dedicated to eradicating hunger among school children.
 She is an active member of Hyde Park Presbyterian Church.